7 Best Homeowners Insurance Companies in Illinois of 2025

 Generally, homeowners insurance policies also contain exclusions for damage caused by termites, birds, rodents, vermin, and inherent vice.
 Issues such as rust, rot, and mold are also common exclusions for homeowners insurance policies.

-Flooding is excluded on nearly all homeowners insurance policies, and it cannot typically be added by endorsement.
+Flooding is excluded on most standard homeowners policies, but coverage can often be obtained through the NFIP, private flood insurance policies, or endorsements.
 The federal government offers flood insurance through the National Flood Insurance Program.
 Numerous lakes, rivers, and reservoirs wind their way throughout Illinois, causing the risk of water damage to Illinois homes, so flood insurance is preferable in certain areas.

 Homeowners insurance is designed to cover sudden or natural disasters, so it does not cover maintenance issues or normal wear and tear.